carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 As this blog post focuses on isolating the performance of SQLite, we will start with a C++ implementation, to avoid any overhead from C#.
 This will allow us to obtain a best-case baseline, which we can then compare against the C# implementations.
 We will be using all of the compiler optimizations available; `-O3 -march=native -mtune=native -flto`, and we will be using the `sqlite3` C API directly, to avoid any overhead from higher-level libraries.
 To further maximize performance, we will use prepared statements and each query will be run in a transaction.
+When applicable, we'll be measuring the performance of the raw query: bind, step[, column], and reset.
+For others, we'll be measuring the performance of a transaction, which either contains a single query, or a bunch of them.

 ### Indexes and schema changes